f0rr0/f0rr0.github.io/blog/2018-music-in-review/index.md

 ---
 title: 2018 Music in Review
 date: 12/23/2018
-description: Musings on music and me in 2018.
+description: Musings on music in 2018.
 draft: false
 thumbnail: obscure.png
 ---